AI4BizTech/.github/profile/README.md

 1. How LLMs Work: Pattern Matching
 - LLMs are trained on vast amounts of text data, including mathematical problems, solutions, and explanations.
 - During training, LLMs learn to recognize patterns in the data, such as common problem structures, solution steps, and mathematical notation.
-- When presented with a problem, we generate responses by predicting the most likely sequence of words or symbols based on these learned patterns.
+- When presented with a problem, LLMs generate responses by predicting the most likely sequence of words or symbols based on these learned patterns.

 2. Why Pattern Matching Fails for Advanced Math
 - **Lack of True Understanding**: LLMs don't "understand" math in the way humans do.
-We don't have an internal representation of mathematical concepts or the ability to reason abstractly.
+They don't have an internal representation of mathematical concepts or the ability to reason abstractly.
 - **Complexity of Advanced Math**: Advanced math problems often require deep, step-by-step reasoning, creative problem-solving, and the ability to manipulate abstract concepts.
 These tasks go beyond simple pattern matching.
 - **No Built-in Computation**: LLMs don't have built-in tools to perform calculations, solve equations, or evaluate integrals.
-We can only generate text that describes how to do these things, not actually do them.
+They can only generate text that describes how to do these things, not actually do them.